 Website benchmarking allows you to see what others are doing, acknowledge their strategy and perhaps validate, or use the learnings to figure out, your own.
-Fluke.com asked the question, “is [benchmarking] an investment in the future, or time lost forever?”
+The question is if benchmarking an investment in the future, or time lost forever?

 The answer depends largely on 2 things: a) your objectives doing a website benchmarking, and b) the quality of the sites you are benchmarking.

 “In order to get where we want to go in the long haul, it’s important to take a look at where we stand today.”

 - Matt Winn, “the importance of benchmarking” Volusion

 The trick is that most people understand benchmarking as “let’s see what our direct competitors are doing, and see where we are weak.”
 That’s part of it.
 However, that’s a pretty narrow definition.